Blogs

 Under these considerations, it is important to point out, thirdly, the involvement of external powers such as the United States in these tensions.

 The effects of the Arab Springs have weakened many countries in the region.
 Not so Saudi Arabia and Iran, which in recent decades have sought to consolidate their position as regional powers, largely thanks to the support provided by their oil production and large oil reserves.
 The differences between the two countries are reflected in the way they try to shape the region and in the different interests they seek to achieve.
 In addition to the ethnic differences between Iran (Persians) and Saudi Arabia (Arabs), their alignment on the international scene is also opposite.
-Wahhabism presents itself as anti-American, but the Saudi government is aware of its need for US support, and both countries maintain a reciprocal convenience, with oil as a base.
+Wahhabism presents itself as anti-American, but the Saudi government is aware of its need for US support, and the two countries maintain a reciprocal convenience, with oil as a base.
 The same is not true of Iran.

 Iran and the US were close allies until 1979.
 The Islamic Revolution changed everything and since then, with the US embassy hostage crisis in Tehran as a particularly dramatic initial moment, tensions between the two countries have been frequent.
 The diplomatic confrontation has become acute again with President Donald Trump's decision to withdraw from the Joint Comprehensive Plan of Action (JCPOA), signed in 2015 for Iran's nuclear non-proliferation, with the consequent resumption of economic sanctions towards Iran.
-Moreover, in April 2019, the United States placed the Revolutionary Guard on its list of terrorist organizations[16], holding Iran responsible for financing and promote terrorism as a government tool [17].
+In addition, in April 2019, the United States placed the Revolutionary Guard on its list of terrorist organizations[16], holding Iran responsible for financing and promote terrorism as a government tool [17].

 On one side, then, is the Saudi side, supported by the US and, within the region, by the United Arab Emirates, Kuwait, Bahrain and Israel.
 On the other side, Iran and its allies in Palestine, Lebanon (pro-Shiite side) and recently Qatar, to which could be added Syria and Iraq (Shiite militias).
 Tensions increased after the death of Qasem Soleimani in January 2020.
 In the latter camp we could highlight the international support of China or Russia, but little by little we can observe a distancing of relations between Iran and Russia.